brushtailmedia/quickpass/README.md

 # QuickPass — Standalone

-A single-file, zero-dependency, offline password generator.
+A single-file, zero-dependency, fully offline, deterministic password generator.
 One HTML file — no server, no build step, no install, no database.

 > Download pre-built file releases from **[Releases](https://github.com/brushtailmedia/quickpass-standalone/releases)**, or copy/download **[index.html](index.html)** directly — use the download raw file button (top right) to save it.